Skip to Main Content

 • Faculty can apply as a team.
 Only one faculty leader should complete the application.

-• Team applications should include at least one instructor who has taught the course previously and one instructor who is the instructor of record for the course the semester the new material will be implemented.
+• Team applications must include at least one instructor who has taught the course previously and one instructor who is the instructor of record for the course the semester the new material will be implemented.

 • Faculty previously receiving a stipend may re-apply for a new course or as part of a team.
 However, new applicants may be given preference.